Sidecar Health Software Engineer Salary | $133K-$160K+ | Levels.fyi

 The median Software Engineer compensation in United States package at Sidecar Health totals $160K per year.
-View the base salary, stock, and bonus breakdowns for Sidecar Health's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Sidecar Health's total compensation packages.
 Last updated: 9/22/2025

 Company